- Effective Date: February 1, 2017

 - Regularly used by federal agencies as a screening tool, allowing full proposals to be submitted by invitation only

-- Considered an abbreviated version of a "full" proposal, often inclusive of a detailed project budget**, biosketches, other support, facilities, and a robust project narrative
+- Considered an abbreviated version of a "full" proposal, often inclusive of a detailed project budget, biosketches, other support, facilities, and a robust project narrative.
+Note: Detailed budgets are not required internally unless they are required by the sponsor.

 - May also require advance certifications specific to the program guidelines, such as certifying we will provide required cost share amounts or that we are prepared to provide the necessary institutional support for larger scale projects